gravitylens/cm-labmanual-template/Cheatsheet.md

 ^^copyable text^^
 ```
 This will be converted to an `<x-copy-text>` tag in the HTML output, making it easy for users to copy the text by clicking on it.

+#TODO: Info and Warning Blocks

+#TODO: Script and Command Buttons